DepiKaur/Guessing-Game/README.md

 This application is the result of refactoring another application (called MooOriginal) and cleaning that code according to the Java's Code-Conventions so that it becomes testable, and then writing a few JUnit and Mockito tests.

+## Set-up before running this application
+One needs to connect to the database, before starting this application.
+In the following manner, you can write your username and password.

+Go to `src` --> `database` --> `DatabasePlayerDao`

+In the DatabasePlayerDao class, at line 30, you can write the username and password to complete the connection with your database.
+Make sure to add a user directly in the database before starting the application.

 ## Instructions to use this application

 In this application, there is a possibility to choose between 2 guessing games-